sanderbroos/jas-rush-hour/README.md

 ### Algorithms:
 Short summary of the algorithms this repository contains.
-* Astar:
+* Astar (A*):
     Solves by searching based on priority using heuristic.
 No heuristic = BFS.
-Slow and moderate precise
+Slow and moderately precise
-* Breadth_first:
+* Breadth First Search (BFS):
-    Solves by searching the width.
-Slow but very precise.
+    Solves by searching all states per width until a solution is found.
+Slow and memory intensive but always finds the best solution (100% precise).
-* Depth_first:
+* Depth First Search (DFS):
-    Solves by searching the depth.
+    Solves by searching all states up until a certain depth.
+Very slow, but can be less memory intensive and also finds the best solution (100% precise).
-* Hill_climber:
+* Hill Climber:
-    Solves by improving a random generated solution.
-Fast and precise
+    Solves by iteratively improving a randomly generated solution.
+Fast and precise (always finds good solutions but usually not the best).
-* Iterative_deepening:
+* Iterative Deepening:
-    Solves by searching deeper and deeper
+    Solves by running the DFS for increasing depths until a solution is found.
+Very slow, but less memory intensive and always finds the best solution (100% precise).
 * Manual:
-    User can try to solve the puzzle manualy
+    User can try to solve the puzzle manually.
 * ModAstar:
     Solves by improving a random generated solution using Astar and a specific heuristic.
-Very slow and unprecise.
+Very slow and imprecise.
 * Randomise:
     Solves by randomly trying moves.
-Very fast but unprecise
+Very fast but imprecise.

 ### Visualisation:
 To visualise the results...